21 Peru Travel Tips: What to Know Before Your First Trip

 18) Get a tour guide.

 Peru is filled with incredible history.
-It’s one thing to marvel at the beauty of the sites, but having a guide to explain the history behind it enriches the experience.
+It’s one thing to marvel at the beauty of the sites, but having a guide to explain their history enriches the experience.

 Photography Rules